JockLawrie/SpineBasedRecordLinkage.jl/README.md

 - The output of a linkage run will be contained in a directory with the form `{output_directory}/linkage-{projectname}-{timestamp}`
 - A schema of the spine specified in `/path/to/spine_schema.yaml`.
   This file specifies the columns, data types etc of the spine.
-  See this package's test schemata as well as [Schemata.jl](https://github.com/JockLawrie/Schemata.jl) for examples of how to write a schema.
+  See the `test/schema` directory as well as [Schemata.jl](https://github.com/JockLawrie/Schemata.jl) for examples of how to write a schema.
 - A file path that contains the spine's pre-existing data.
 If the spine does not already exist, set the spine's `datafile` value to `""`.
 - If constructing a spine from scratch, or appending rows to an existing spine (for example with updated data), set `append_to_spine` to true.
   If `append_to_spine` is true then records in the input tables that cannot link to an existing row in the spine are appended to the spine and linked.
   Otherwise these records are left unlinked.

-- Two tables, named `table1` and `table2`, to be linked to the spine.
+- Specifications of the 3 tables:
-  - The names are arbitrary.
+  - The table names are arbitrary.
   - The locations of each table's data file and schema file are specified in the same way as those of the spine.
 - A list of linkage criteria.
   - The list is processed in sequence, so that multiple sets of criteria can be compared to the same table in a specified order.
-    For example, you can match on name and birth date, then on name and address.
+    For example, you can match on name and birth date, and if that fails then try matching on name and address.
   - Each element of the list is a set of criteria.
   - For each set of criteria:
     - The rows of the specified table are iterated over and the criteria are checked.
     - For a given row, if the criteria are satisifed then it is linked to a row of the spine.
   - In our example:
-    - The 1st iteration will loop through the rows of `table1`.
+    - The 1st iteration will loop through the rows of the hospital admissions table.
-      - A row is linked to a row in the spine if the values of `firstname`, `lastname` and `birthdate` in the row __exactly__ match the values of `First_Name`, `Last_Name` and `DOB` respectively in the spine row.
+      - A row is linked to a row in the spine if the values of `firstname`, `lastname` and `birthdate` in the row __exactly__ match the values of `firstname`, `lastname` and `birthdate` respectively in the spine row.
+      - If no such spine row exists, the row is appended to the spine and linked because `append_to_spine` is set to `true`.
-      - This scenario is equvialent to a SQL join, but does not require `table1` to fit into memory.
+      - This scenario is equvialent to a SQL join, and does not require the hospital admissions table to fit into memory.
-      - If the rows of `table1` specify events (instead of entities - see above), several rows in `table1` may link to a given spine row, though any given row can only link to 1 row in the spine.
+      - Several rows in the hospital admissions table may link to a given spine row, because a person may be admitted many times.
+        But any given row can only link to 1 row in the spine.
+        That is, a hospital admission refers to exactly 1 person.
+    - The 2nd iteration is similar but links the emergency presentations table instead.
-    - The 2nd iteration requires an exact match for `birthdate` and approximate matches for `firstname` and `lastname`.
+    - The 3rd iteration requires birth date to match exactly, but allows some imprecision on first name and last name.
-      Specifically, this iteration will match a row from `table1` to a row in the spine if:
+      Specifically, this iteration will match a row from the emergency presentations to a row in the spine if:
       - The 2 rows match exactly on birth date.
-      - The Levenshtein distance (see the notes below) between the first names in the 2 rows is no more than 0.2, and ditto for the last names.
+      - The Levenshtein distance (see the notes below) between the first names in the 2 rows is no more than 0.3, _and_ ditto for the last names.
-    - The 3rd iteration iterates through the rows of `table2` and requires exact matches on first name, middle name, last name and birth date.

 __Notes on approximate matches__